 - Electrical Load Is Too High – The load of electricity on the circuit containing the outlet may be too high.
 Often, simply moving some electrical appliances or devices to another outlet, preferably one that uses a different circuit breaker, will address this problem.

 - Electrical Wires Have Overheated – If an outlet smells like burnt wiring, stop using it immediately and contact out Abbotsford electricians at 1-604-308-6195.
 The wires attached to the outlet have probably overheated and may be melting.
 You may also need to look at replacing a circuit breaker.

 - Electrical Wires Are Loose – If an outlet occasionally sparks or if the receptacle moves around when you try plugging in a device, the wiring is probably loose or has shorted out.
 Contact an electrician to investigate it further.

-- Electrical Wires Are Not Up to Code – IF your electrical cords heat up when they are plugged in, then the electrical wiring is not up to code, or there is a short in the wiring, or there are too many outlets assigned to one breaker.
+- Electrical Wires Are Not Up to Code – If your electrical cords heat up when they are plugged in, then the electrical wiring is not up to code.
+Also, there may be a short in the wiring or perhaps there are too many outlets assigned to one breaker.
 This should be addressed immediately.
 Have a qualified electrician determine whether you require electrical code upgrades.

-- Electrical Outlets Are Worn Out – On older homes, electrical outlets may simply be worn out if the outlet will no longer hold an electrical cord securely when it is plugged in.
+- Electrical Outlets Are Worn Out – On older homes, electrical outlets may simply be worn out.
+Sometimes the outlet will no longer hold an electrical cord securely when it is plugged in.
 Have a qualified electrician examine your outlets and recommend the best course of action.
 You might want to also consider installing GFCI outlets.